4igeek/4igeek/README.md

 I have recently completed my <strong>BSc (Hons) in Artificial Intelligence</strong> at the university of Kent and am currently looking for work as a data scientist.

 If you're interested, I have a blog where I write about stuff that I'm working on or learning.
-You can find that by visiting <a href="https://digitalredneck.co.uk">Digital Redneck</a>
+You can find that by visiting <a href="https://digitalredneck.co.uk" target="blank">Digital Redneck</a>